ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

 ***********

-The baseline case for ESMValCore input data is CMOR fully compliant data that is read using
+The baseline case for ESMValCore input data is CMOR fully compliant data that is read using Iris' :func:`iris:iris.load_raw`.
-`Iris load_raw function <https://scitools-iris.readthedocs.io/en/latest/generated/api/iris.html#iris.load_raw>`_.
 ESMValCore also allows for some departures with compliance (see :ref:`cmor_check_strictness`).
 Beyond that situation, some datasets (either model or observations) contain (known) errors that would